 We make every attempt to make adjustments prior to the student receiving a refund; however, there are several reasons why adjustments are required after that timeframe.
-Read the following information to understand what actions could create a bill.
+Read the following information to understand what actions could create new charges on the tuition and fee bill.

 It is typical for students to drop and add courses during the first few weeks of class.
-Occasionally, students might be surprised to find out that the revisions to their schedule created a bill when they initially had enough financial aid funds available.
+Occasionally, students might be surprised to find out that the revisions to their schedule created new charges when they initially had enough financial aid funds available.
 Here are some tips to help understand how financial aid is impacted by schedule changes:

 - Financial aid refunds are typically given to students prior to the first day of school and the aid is based on the enrollment status at the time it was paid.
 If the enrollment level changes, the student’s budget will change and the amount of financial aid may be reduced.

-- Grants are pro-rated based on enrollment status, so if a student drops from full-time to half-time they will have to repay the difference.
+- Grants are pro-rated based on enrollment status, so if a student is enrolled full time and then drops to less than full time they will have to repay the difference.

-- There may still be a bill even if the student’s enrollment status stays the same after dropping one course and adding another.
+- New charges may be added to the bill even if the student's enrollment status stays the same after dropping one course and adding another.
 New courses may have different course fees attached.

-- It is important to review the on-line bill via the student portal after the student has made final revisions to the class schedule.
+- It is important to review the online bill via Buff Portal after the student has made final revisions to the class schedule.

 If our office receives notice at any time that a student is receiving scholarships, tuition assistance, or any other form of aid, we are required to reevaluate the original financial aid offered.
 We make every attempt to reduce loans first, but in some cases we must replace other need-based aid such as grants or work-study.